 - Impermeability to prevent mixing of the fuel and oxidant gas feeds

 Yttria (Y2O3) stabilized zirconia (ZrO2) or YSZ is the most widely used SOFC electrolyte material.
 It usually needs an operating temperature of more than 850 °C. This high operating temperature sets strict demands on the materials used in building the fuel cell.
 The operating temperature is mainly controlled by the nature of the electrolyte, that is, the thickness of the electrolyte layer, and its ionic conductivity.
 Thus, the operating temperature can be lowered by two possible methods.
-The first is to decrease the thickness of the electrolyte layer and the second is to look for other electrolyte materials which have higher oxygen ion conductivities .
+The first is to decrease the thickness of the electrolyte layer and the second is to look for other electrolyte materials that have higher oxygen ion conductivities .

 The layer thickness can be decreased using thin-film deposition techniques, which is a domain of ongoing research, specifically for mobile electronics applications.
 A number of different materials are under research, for example, gadolinia doped ceria, as well as ceria and zirconia doped with other oxides.
 Lanthanum gallate-based structures , strontium titanate , and Perovskite-type oxides are also taken into consideration.